Data Table

 ### Supported Objects for Inline Editing

-Here's the [list of all the supported objects](https://developer.salesforce.com/docs/atlas.en-us.uiapi.meta/uiapi/ui_api_all_supported_objects.htm) for the inline editing.
+Here's the [list of all supported objects](https://developer.salesforce.com/docs/atlas.en-us.uiapi.meta/uiapi/ui_api_all_supported_objects.htm) for inline editing.

 {% hint style="warning" %}

-While the Avonni Data Table allows you to display fields from related records (e.g., Account Name on a Contact table), **lookup fields themselves are currently not supported for inline editing**.
-These fields will remain read-only even if the "Editable" toggle is enabled.
+While you can display fields from related records, **lookup fields themselves are not currently supported for inline editing** and will remain read-only even if the "Editable" toggle is on.

 {% endhint %}